pavlosaim/mapvisual/README.md

 Clone gleipnir

 $ cd valgrind; git clone https://bitbucket.org/janjust/gleipnir-pub.git
+rename the folder from gleipnir-pub to gleipnir.

 (On current version as of 5/12/2019 you need to access glconf.sh and remove everything in comments)

-$ ./glconf -d
+$ ./glconf.sh -d

-$ ./glconf -m replace
+$ ./glconf.sh -m replace

 Back on valgrind folder.
 Edit Makefile.am and add gleipnir on TOOLS.